-Each student is assigned a Freshman Advisor upon entering Maritime College through the LEAD 101 program.
+Each student is assigned a Freshman Advisor upon entering Maritime College through the LEAD 101 course / program.
 At the beginning of the second semester freshman year, students are assigned a faculty advisor from their major department.
-(Note: transfer students typically work with the Coordinator of Academic Advising upon entering Maritime College).
+(Note: transfer students typically work with the Registrar, School Dean, and/or Senior Academic Advisor for their major upon entering Maritime College; the Director of the Student Engagement and Advising [SEA] Center is also a valuable resource to all students).
 Advisors assist students in exploring academic and professional opportunities offered at Maritime and guide students in making appropriate decisions about their area of study.